HashimShahKazmi/Full-Stack-Open-Part1-CourseInfo-2/README.md

 # Full Stack Open Part 1 CourseInfo Step 2 Exercise

-This includes all the required files
+This includes all the required files.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts